telerik/blazor-docs/components/map/layers/marker.md

 }
 ````

-## Marker Template
+## Customizing the Marker Appearance

-To customize the marker appearance, set the string `Template` parameter in the corresponding marker inner tag - `MapLayerMarkerSettings`.
+To customize the marker appearance, set the string `Template` parameter in the corresponding `MapLayerMarkerSettings` inner tag of the marker.

-The general syntax of the template is based on the [Kendo Templates](https://docs.telerik.com/kendo-ui/framework/templates/overview).
+The general syntax of the Marker template is based on the [Kendo UI templates](https://docs.telerik.com/kendo-ui/framework/templates/overview).

->caption Custom Markers.
+>caption Custom markers.

 ````CSHTML
 @* This code snippet showcases an example of customizing the Marker appearance. *@